Ab Gritter

 Albert Jan "Ab" Gritter (22 July 1949 – 16 October 2008) was a Dutch footballer who played as a forward.

 Born in Beilen, he played for ACV Assen before starting his professional career in 1972 at FC Groningen.
-He then spent several years in FC Twente, before spending his later career in Danish club Kolding IF and back home with SC Heracles '74.
+He totalled 43 goals in 116 official games for the club.
+Gritter then spent several years in FC Twente, before spending his later career in Danish club Kolding IF and back home with SC Heracles '74.
 Over 10 seasons in the Eredivisie, Gritter amassed 312 games and 73 goals.
-Outside of the Netherlands, he is best know as the overall (joint) top goalscorer of the 1977–78 European Cup Winners' Cup.
+Outside of the Netherlands, he is best known as the overall (joint) top goalscorer of the 1977–78 European Cup Winners' Cup.

-Gritter was a coach after his playing career, lastly for amateur team VV Wacker de Wijk.
-He died in October 2008, only 59 years old.
+Gritter was a coach after his playing career, managing Heerenveen and working for two Danish clubs, Heracles, Dundee United, MSC Meppel and lastly for amateur team Wacker-Van Dijk in De Wijk.

+He lived in Havelte and worked as a gym teacher in Emmen when he passed away in October 2008, only 59 years old.